 Other options include the ability to Publish, Schedule and even provide the direct URL to access to this custom Report from any web browser.

-Import / Export VMware Tools Report template from Veeam ONE
+Import / Export VMware Report template

 As an optional step Veeam ONE allows to export and import the Report templates.
 The procedure also in this case couldn’t be any easier.
 Still, from the Veeam ONE Reporter > Configuration > Extension modules > Report Management the option to import and export the templates in an .XML file format.